gordon-cs/gordon-360-api/README.md

 ### Introduction

 The server was written using ASP.NET and is generally structured as such.
 As a MVC (Model View Controller) system, the heart of the code is in ApiControllers (which is organized like the API it implements, which is documented later in this file) and in the Models folder.
-The View is provided by a separate repository, Project-Bernard.
+The View is provided by a separate repository, gordon-360-ui.

 Here is a breakdown of the project folder: